smypmsa/RPA-Email-Responder/README.md

 The RPA bot is built using Robocorp.
 It reads and categorizes emails, responds to them.
 Categorization is token-based (see resources).

-The bot can be published to Robocorp control room with the email trigger and launched using cloud workers (240 minutes free).
-Each email triggers the process in Control Room.
-The inputs for the process are parsed email details.
+The bot can be published to Robocorp Control Room with the email trigger and launched using cloud workers (240 minutes free).
+The process is triggered by new emails.
 All logs, including exceptions, are stored in Control Room.

 It would be more convinient to set up a separate mailbox.
 You can enable forwarding all requests to the email trigger address generated in Conrol Room.
-The bot can reply to emails using mailbox created outside Control Room.
+The bot can reply to emails using the created mailbox.
 Save credentials to the mailbox as a secret in Control Room.

-To check the bot please send requests to general@intelautoconsult.com.
+To check the bot, please send requests to general@intelautoconsult.com.

 # Template: Python - Minimal